-Dr. Duane Wesemann, a researcher from Brigham and Women’s Hospital, explained to the audience that by manipulating genes in white-footed mice, the Mice Against Ticks team aims to permanently vaccinate the rodents against borrelia burgdorferi, the bacteria behind Lyme disease.
-Through clustered regularly interspaced short palindromic repeats (CRISPR) techniques, an elevated level of antibodies to the bacteria would be perpetuated in the mice.
+Dr. Wesemann explained to the audience that by manipulating genes in white-footed mice, the Mice Against Ticks team aimed to permanently vaccinate the rodents against borrelia burgdorferi, the Lyme bacteria, through clustered regularly interspaced short palindromic repeats (CRISPR) techniques.
+CRISPR work would perpetuate an elevated level of antibodies to the bacteria in the mice.